- This line was added.

 - Formatting was changed.

-- TLS offloading at the edge of the protected autonomous system (HTTPS, TLS-encrypted MQTT and TLS-encrypted WebSocket).
+- TLS offloading at the edge of the protected autonomous system for the following protocols:

 - Authentication and authorization for HTTP, MQTT and WebSocket requests.
 Users and their permissions can be defined using an Identity Provider conforming to the OpenID Connect protocol.